 Stage 1 duplication of Gundaroo Drive is progressing, with a lot of construction work underway.

 In February 2018 this project reached a milestone with traffic switching to the new carriageway between the Gungahlin Lakes Golf Club entrance and the Mirrabei Drive/Anthony Rolfe Avenue intersection.
 Following this traffic switch, work has begun to widen the existing roadway.
-Works are expected to be completed in the third quarter of 2018 with signalisation works to continue for a short time after this.

 The expansion of the project as well as difficulties with the need to move significant utilities on Gundaroo Drive and Mirrabei Drive, and wet weather has meant delays to the project.
 We apologise for the disruption caused to residents and commuters due to this delay and want to assure the community that the work is being progressed.